-Figure 4.
-Ratio of M2 to Monetary Base Source: Bordo and Landon-Lane (2010)
+FIGURE 6.3 Ratio of Deposits to Reserves Source: Bordo and Landon-Lane (2010)

-Thus the recent financial crisis and recession was not a pure Friedman-and-Schwartz money story.
-It was not driven by an old-fashioned contagious banking panic.
-But as in1930-1933, there was a financial crisis.
 It reflected a run beginning in August 2007 on the institutions that make up the shadow banking system, which was not regulated by the central bank nor covered by the financial safety net.
 These institutions held much lower capital ratios than the traditional commercial banks and hence were considerably more prone to risk.
 When the crisis hit they were forced to engage in major deleveraging involving a fire sale of assets into a falling market, which in turn lowered the value of their assets and those of other financial institutions.
 A similar negative feedback loop occurred during the Great Contraction, according to Friedman and Schwartz (Bordo and Landon-Lane 2013c).